harshbg/Sign-Language-Interpreter-using-Deep-Learning/README.md

 * Add more sign languages

 ## Status
 Project is: _finished_.
 Our team was the winner of the UNT Hackaton 2019.
 You can find the our final submission post on [devpost](https://rebrand.ly/754c5).
-If you would like us to implement the project end-to-end for you please book a [session](https://link.harshgupta.com/5e580).

 ## Contact
 Created by me with my teammates [Siddharth Oza](https://github.com/siddharthoza), [Ashish Sharma](https://github.com/ashish1993utd), and [Manish Shukla](https://github.com/Manishms18).